rbisdorff/Digraph3/docSphinx/tutorial.rst

 Here, we find confirmed again that alternative *D*, indeed, appears to be the most significant best choice candidate.

-Yet, what about alternative *G*, the other good compromise best choice we have noticed from the performance heatmap shown above?
+Yet, what about alternative *G*, the other good compromise best choice we have noticed from the performance heat map shown above?

 Strictly best choice
 ....................